mapninja/CV/README.md

 Part of the Improving Nighttime Access to Care and Treatment (INACT) Project.

 Consulting spatial data scientist and field data specialist.
-Designed and implemented survey frameworks for highly-dispersed, unaddressed households in Leogane and Gressier communnes, Haiti.
+Designed and implemented survey frameworks for highly-dispersed, unaddressed households in Les Cayes and Gressier communnes, Haiti.

 ### Outbreak Responder